bcreane/bcreane.github.io/_posts/2018-04-03-google-app-engine.md

 printf "  static_files: _site/\\\1\n"
 printf "  upload: _site/(.*\\.(%s))$\n" $suffixes

-# Get all the directories in the _site; e.g. "/v2.0/getting-started".
-# Output in form "/dir1|/dir2", etc.
+# Enumerate all the directories in the _site; e.g. "fun/".
+Output in form "/dir1|/dir2", etc.
 directories=`find _site -type d -print | sed 's/_site\///g' | sort | uniq | grep -v _site | paste -sd "|" -`

 # Create a handler for URLs with a directory that do NOT have a